kytkemo/portti/README.md

 ## Build

-Create a package with `mvn package`.
+Create a package with `mvn clean package`.

 ## Run App